 Another benefit of using established campsites is access to campfire rings or pits.
 Campfires should be kept small and controlled and using an available pit eliminates disturbing the area for a new one.
-Use only locally and responsibly sourced wood for campfires to eliminate the introduction of pests and to reduce habitat destruction caused by careless wood collection.
+Use only locally and responsibly sourced wood for campfires.
+This eliminate the introduction of pests reduces habitat destruction caused by careless wood collection.

 Carefully monitor fires when burning, and thoroughly extinguish them when you’re done.
 Some areas require that campers remove campfire ashes like any other waste, so get to know area regulations.
 Not all areas or seasons even allow for fires, and low-impact campers may forgo a campfire entirely if it isn’t needed for warmth or cooking.